Atoroidal surface bundles

 There are many equivalent definitions of convex cocompactness, see \cite{KentLeininger2008}, \cite{KentLeininger2008.convergence}, and \cite{BestvinaBrombergKentLeininger2020} for a few, but the simplest to state is that sending the subgroup of $\Mod(S)$ to its orbit in the curve complex of $S$ is a quasiisometric embedding.
 This was proven equivalent to convex cocompactness by the authors \cite{KentLeininger2008} and, independently, by U. Hamenst\"adt \cite{Hamenstaedt}.

 In \cite{FarbMosher}, Farb and Mosher constructed convex cocompact free groups and asked whether or not there are examples of convex cocompact subgroups of $\Mod(S)$ that are not virtually free. \begin{question}[Questions 1.7 and 1.9 of \cite{FarbMosher}] Are there convex cocompact subgroups of $\Mod(S)$ that are not virtually free?
 Are there infinite convex cocompact subgroups that are isomorphic to the fundamental group of a closed surface?
-Are the surface group extensions of such subgroups $\delta$--hyperbolic? \end{question} Any subgroup $G$ of $\Mod(S)$ gives rise to a surface group extension
+Are the surface group extensions of such subgroups $\delta$--hyperbolic? \end{question}